WouterSpekkink/SquinkyVCV/README.md

 ## About SquinkyVCV
 This project is a frequency shifter module for VCV Rack.
-Over time this is expected to grow from a single module to a collection of several modules.
+Over time project is expected to grow from a single module to a collection of several modules.

+You can find us on Facebook [here](https://www.facebook.com/SquinkyLabs)
 ## Manuals
 Here is the user’s manual for the [frequency shifter](./docs/booty-shifter.md).
 ## Contributing
 Please use our GitHub issues page to report problems, request features, etc. If you don’t already have a GitHub account you will need to create one, as you must be logged in to post to GitHub.

+For general communications, you may use our [Facebook Page](https://www.facebook.com/SquinkyLabs)

 We are not currently accepting pull requests.
 ## Installing binaries